 - When the mustard seeds are through soaking, place them as well as the liquid into a food processor or blender.

 - Add the rest of the ingredients and blend until the mustard is ground into a mustard paste.

 This recipe makes about a pint of mustard.
 It will keep in the fridge for about six months.

-Enjoy this on your favorite meats and sandwiches!
+Enjoy this on your favourite meats and sandwiches!